capaj/node-angular-blog/README.md

 node-angular-blog
 =================
 DISCLAIMER: it is unfinished and not a very good example of how to write a blog.
 If you want a blog, you shouldn't use angular.
 Use backend rendering or isomorphic rendering(react.js) so that your SEO is possible.
+[Keystone.js](http://keystonejs.com/) is looking like a much better solution.
 DISCLAIMER END

 simple blog based on MEAN stack - nodejs, expressjs, mongoose and angularjs on client side